Miyakonojō Station

+Lines

+The station is served by the Nippō Main Line and is located 389.9 km from the starting point of the line at Kokura.
+It is also the terminal station on the Kitto Line and is 61.6 kilometers from the opposing terminus of that line at Yoshimatsu.

 Station layout

+The station consists of one side platform and two island platforms as well as multiple sidings.
+The side platform is adjacent to the station building and is connected to the island platforms by footbridges.
+Next to track 1 is the former freight platform, but the middle track (track 2) between tracks 1 and 3 has been removed.
+Barrier-free construction was completed on March 15, 2014, and elevators were installed on the footbridge and on each platform.
 The station has a Midori no Madoguchi staffed ticket office.

+Platforms

 History

 Japanese Government Railways opened Miyakonojō Station on 8 October 1913 as the eastern terminus of its then Miyazaki Line which it had been extending eastwards from Yoshimatsu since 1912.
 On 11 Feb 1914, Miyakonojō became a through-station when the track was extended towards the northeast to Mimata.
 By 21 September 1917, the track had reached Miyazaki and line was renamed the Miyazaki Main Line.
 By 1923, the track had reached north to link up with the track of the Nippō Main Line at Shigeoka.
 The entire stretch through Miyazaki, Miyakonojō to Yoshimatsu was then redesignated as part of the Nippō Main Line on 15 December 1923.